 Some quotes that can help you move ahead in life

-If you need some motivation to move ahead in your life today, try out one of these 20 encouraging quotes to get your day started.
+try out one of these 20 encouraging quotes to get your day started.

 “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”